 We have seen how supply and trade in all manner of goods is easily disrupted and you find yourself looking at empty shelves.
 As with toilet paper so with herbs.

 A whole range of right livelihoods are there if we carry this through.

 That’s SUSTAINABLE GROWING.
 No need for wild harvest or importation of product.

-Keep checking in and join me in this continual inquiry as to what does this plant need? how does it respond to its environment?
-How can we grow it sustainably; so that it is available ongoing without wild populations being harvested.
+Keep checking in and join me in this continual inquiry as to what do these plants need? how do they respond to the environment?
+How can we grow them sustainably; so they are available ongoing without wild populations being harvested.

 P.S.
 In 2018 Matthew Wood visited the Herb farm and as he was left thanked me for promoting and making available this herb in Australia,